Trainer Toby Keeton wins All American Derby in tight finish at Ruidoso Downs Race Track

 Added Sanchez: "Whiskey Creek finished strong and gave me everything he had.
 I just tried to keep trying and keep working and it was a close finish, but I felt strong about how things were going in the race."

 Chasin AJ is trained by Heath Taylor and Hooked N Gone was third for trainer Eddie D. Willis.
+Post time favorite Sicario V finished ninth.

 All American Oaks